If you have damaged hair, then this post is for you. I’m giving you my top tips to help repair damaged curly hair and bring back your curls and waves.

 If you’re having scalp issues, make sure to spend a lot of time scrubbing your scalp to remove buildup there.
 And if you think you can tolerate it, add a tablespoon of sugar to the shampoo and scrub your scalp.
-I find that the best way to remove buildup on my scalp.
+I find that to be the best way to remove buildup on my scalp.

 For hard water look for a chelating shampoo like Malibu C Hard Water and try some apple cider vinegar rinses.

 Check out my clarifying curly hair guide for more on how to properly clarify.

 If your hair is breaking and feels brittle, look for a moisturizing deep conditioner.
 It helps to use heat when you deep condition if your hair is particularly dry and damaged.
 Heat helps the moisture penetrate the hair shaft.
 You can use a hot towel or heat cap to add heat.

 If you think it’s been over moisturized and it feels frizzy, mushy, and lost its curl pattern then look for a protein heavy treatment.
 You could also do rice water rinses which are very mild and have tons of benefits.